puzzle91/Model-Pipeline-Machine-Learning/README.md

 results_smote = base_pipeline(data=new_df, sampling_technique=Smote, clean=False, verbose=False, plot=False)

-    Settings:
+Setting for Basepipeline
-   (1) data => the dataset that will be used (can be another other than the fraud dataset but the Class of the Target/Dependent class must be named 'Class' and the categories must be 0 (for negative) and 1 (for positive) (2) sampling_technique => The sampling technique that will be tested (3) clean: Boolean that decides whether to run outlier removal (isolation forest)
+(1) data => the dataset that will be used (can be another other than the fraud dataset but the Class of the Target/Dependent class must be named 'Class' and the categories must be 0 (for negative) and 1 (for positive)

- If clean=True -> Will run Isolation Forest to remove any outliers that are detected (up max 1000,
+(2) sampling_technique => The sampling technique that will be tested (3) clean: Boolean that decides whether to run outlier removal (isolation forest) If clean=True -> Will run Isolation Forest to remove any outliers that are detected (up max 1000, this setting can be adjusted in the isolation forest function)

-                this setting can be adjusted in the isolation forest function) If clean=False -> will not run any outlier removal
+ If clean=False -> will not run any outlier removal

 (4) Verbose: Boolean that decides whether or not to give information for each learning step (5) Plot: Boolean that decides whether or not the pipeline should produce ROC_AUC curves for every classifier that is tested